nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The `ClearTodoFeature` clears the entire `TodoList`.
 The execution of `ClearTodoCommand` is similar to `ClearCommand`.
 However, cacheList is not available for `InternshipTodo` so this operation is irreversible.

-The execution process of `clear_todo` is demonstrated by the activity diagram below.
+The execution process of `clear_todo` is demonstrated by the activity diagram below.<br/>
 ![ClearTodoActivityDiagram](images/ClearTodoActivityDiagram.png)